-When people think about insurance, they often think about the moments they really felt they needed their insurance — after a car accident or at a doctor’s office, for example.
+When people think about insurance, they often think about the moments they really felt they needed their insurance – after a car accident, for example.

 While some policyholders might not realize it, though, insurance plays a massive, vital role in our lives beyond those moments.
 Insurance helps ensure our society is functioning and thriving, and its impact is more extensive than you might think.

 Here are four ways insurance benefits society:

 Did you know that the first insurance organization in the United States was founded before the Revolutionary War even happened?
 In response to several fires in Philadelphia in the 1750s, Benjamin Franklin and other city residents created the Philadelphia Contributionship for the Insurance of Houses from Loss by Fire.1 This initial insurance company focused efforts on addressing risk factors related to fires.
 They educated the public on fire safety, organized a fire department, and even invented the lightning rod!2

 Centuries later, the modern insurance industry still helps policyholders to reduce risks and prevent losses.
 Thanks to the protection insurance provides, individuals can make major life decisions, whether personal (buying a home or a vehicle, for example) or professional (e.g. starting a business, hiring employees, and manufacturing products), without the fear of losing their investment!

 Sometimes, no matter how prepared your family or your community is, misfortune can, unfortunately, happen.
 While some areas may be more prone to natural disasters than others, Mother Nature can surprise us all, and rebounding after a disaster can be costly and devastating for a community.

 Fortunately, insurance helps ensure our communities can rebuild and recover following natural disasters.
 Insurance provides assistance in community recovery in the wake of hurricanes, earthquakes, blizzards, and more!